Kong/kongponents/docs/components/button.md

 ```

-### isOpen
+### hasCaret

-KButton can display a dropdown caret to the right hand side.
-This is useful for buttons that control dropdowns and popovers.
-When the prop `isOpen` is `false`, the caret will display pointing down.
-You can rotate the caret (active state) to point up by setting `isOpen` to `true`.
+Use this prop if you would like the KButton to display a dropdown caret to the right hand side.

 <Komponent :data="{ isActive: false}" v-slot="{ data }">
+  <KButton appearance="primary"
+    @click="data.isActive = !data.isActive"
-  <KButton appearance="primary" :isOpen="data.isActive" @click="data.isActive = !data.isActive">I'm a button</KButton>
+    show-caret>I'm a button</KButton>
 </Komponent>

 > The `Komponent` component is used in this example to create state.